-- Do not take any herbal medications for 7 days prior to surgery.
+- Do not take any herbal medications for seven days before surgery.

 - Diabetics need to monitor your blood sugars and contact your doctor if necessary.

-- Do not take any aspirin, Advil, Nuprin, Aleve or any other non-steroidal antiinflammatory medication for 7 days prior to surgery.
-These medications cause unnecessary bleeding after surgery.
+- Do not take any aspirin, Advil, Nuprin, Aleve or any other non-steroidal anti-inflammatory medication for seven days before surgery.
+These drugs cause profuse bleeding after surgery.
 This includes baby aspirin and most arthritis medications.
 If you are not sure, please check with our Doctors.
-For headache or minor pains you may use Tylenol.
+For a headache or minor pains, you may use Tylenol.
 You may restart these medications the next day after surgery.

 - You may take needed medications (such as heart or blood pressure medications) with sips of water the morning of surgery as directed by our Doctors.

 Pre-Operative Gastric Bypass Diet – 7 to 14 Days Before Surgery

 - Drink a protein drink at breakfast and lunch (at least 15 days of protein in a drink).